Rainy Day Activities Orange Beach AL

 Now, get out and find your ray of sunshine.

 1. PLAY.
-We at Toes in the Sand understand that toes in the soggy sand doesn’t quite hold the same allure.
-But while it pours on the shore, you can get your game on in several area hot spots.
+While it pours on the shore, you can get your game on in several area hot spots.
 Try Alligator Alley Arcade at Adventure Island, featuring more than 100 video games, as well as an indoor rock wall.
 There’s even a Roller Coaster Simulator, for when you can’t ride the real thing.
 Waterville may seem counterintuitive, but aside from its slides and pools, it boasts the largest game room on the Gulf Coast.
 Want to take it to the next level?
 Visit Arena: The Next Level at the Wharf, with 3,000 sq. ft. of arcade space including Bazooka Ball and Laser Tag.

 2. LEARN.
 There’s no shortage of museums in Coastal Alabama.
 If you want to learn about the area, visit Gulf Shores Museum, Orange Beach Indian & Sea Museum or the Baldwin County Heritage Museum.
 Amazed by airplanes?
 Make the short jaunt over to Pensacola to visit the National Museum of Naval Aviation – sure to delight with 190 beautifully restored aircraft representing the Navy, Marine Corps and Coast Guard.